Who Are These People?

 Maker mentality grounds itself in iteration and resilience as key concepts.
 There's a goal, but there is no assumption of a single correct path to that goal.
 There are only more effective and less effective ways of getting there.
 Therefore, all possible avenues can be explored without worry or shame, and frustration and failure are expected as part of the iteration process.
 Staff present may or may not know any better methods toward achieving the goal, which places them in the position of learning alongside the participants, instead of being apart from them or trying to hint to them what the correct solution is.

-Because there's no defined method, and because it's entirele possible the goal won't be achieved in the time allotted, all progress and learning should be celebrated in maker mentality.
+Because there's no defined method, and because it's entirely possible the goal won't be achieved in the time allotted, all progress and learning should be celebrated in maker mentality.
 What might be learned is all the ways something doesn't work, but that should be seen as real scientific progress, because a lot of experiments turn out not to work for many times before one does work.
 Being willing to persist through failure should be both modeled and encouraged in the participants, and all progress should be praised as progress, even if it eventually turns out the participants have to go back to the drawing board for further improvements.

 No Budget?
 No Problem!